withinJoel/TechForDummies/MySQL/Must Know Commands.md

-/*
-    Demo
+# Demo
- */
-select name, id from department;
+`select name, id from department;

-select distinct name from department where id > 1;
+`select distinct name from department where id > 1;

-select * from department where id > 1;
+`select * from department where id > 1;

-select name from department group by name;
+`select name from department group by name;

-select department from employee group by department;
+`select department from employee group by department;

-select employee.age , employee.department from employee where employee.age > 1 and employee.department is not null;
+`select employee.age , employee.department from employee where employee.age > 1 and employee.department is not null;

-select employee.age, employee.department from employee where employee.age > 1 or employee.name = 'joel';
+`select employee.age, employee.department from employee where employee.age > 1 or employee.name = 'joel';

-select employee.age from employee where employee.age is not null;
+`select employee.age from employee where employee.age is not null;

-select min(age) from employee where age> 1;
+`select min(age) from employee where age> 1;

-select max(age) from employee where age > 1;
+`select max(age) from employee where age > 1;

-select avg(age) from employee where age > 1;
+`select avg(age) from employee where age > 1;

 select sum(age) from employee where age > 1;